Best Things To Do With Kids On Hot Days These School Holidays 2019-2020

 On a hot day, your first instinct may be to get your little ones straight into the water, but air-conditioned comfort can also give you the respite you need!
 Visit to one of Sydney's best indoor playgrounds in shopping malls - a great way to hide from the sun during the hottest part of the day!

 Museums are another top idea.
 They’re relatively quiet, air-conditioned and will spark your child’s imagination!
 This Summer, check out the On The Move Exhibition At Museum of Sydney, lose a day immersed in the coolest exhibitions and workshops at the Powerhouse Museum or try the MCA Contemporary Kids School Holiday Program.

 Indoor play centres are another great choice!
-For playtime like no other, you have to check out Nubo in Alexandria- it’s a little slice of heaven with no fluorescent colours, fried food or awful coffee insight.
+For playtime like no other, you have to check out Nubo in Alexandria - it’s a little slice of heaven with no fluorescent colours, fried food or awful coffee insight.
+Around the corner, Sky Zone is an uber-popular trampoline park with over 100 interconnected tramps for hours of jumping fun, plus an Enduro warrior course and Sky Climb indoor rock climbing walls for hours of fun.
 We also love the miniature worlds where children rule at Wannabees Family Playtown and the action and adventure of trampolines and foam pits at Ultimate Sydney.